Skip to main content

 • features

 • Smart contract crates can have feature flags for conditional compilation.
-These feature flags allow the possiblity of having differences between variants of the smart contract and the usage of the code in tools and off-chain projects.
+These feature flags allow the possibility of having differences between variants of the smart contract and the usage of the code in tools and off-chain projects.

 • How it works: the contract will be built with these feature flags activated.